NCAS-CMS/cfdm/docs/source/tutorial.rst

 * set the endian-ness of the output data.

+Output netCDF variable and dimension names read from a netCDF dataset are stored in the resulting field constructs, and may also be set manually with the `!nc_set_variable` and `nc_set_dimension` methods.
+If a name has not been set then one will be generated internally (usually based on the standard name if it exists).

-It is also possible to create netCDF unlimited dimensions and set the HDF5 chunk size using the `nc_unlimited_dimensions` and `nc_chunksize` methods of the field construct.
+It is possible to create netCDF unlimited dimensions and set the HDF5 chunk size using the `nc_unlimited_dimensions` and `~Field.nc_chunksize` methods of the field construct.

 .. _constructs:

 Metadata constructs
 -------------------

-Metadata constructs of the field are all of the constructs that serve to describe the field construct that contains them.
-Each metadata construct of the CF data model has a corresponding :ref:`cfdm
+The metadata constructs are all of the constructs that serve to describe the field construct that contains them.
+Each CF data model metadata construct has a corresponding :ref:`cfdm <class_extended>`
-<class_extended>` class:
+class:

 =======================  ==============================  =====================
 CF data model construct  Description                     cfdm class